hallowshaw/FrontEnd-Mini-Projects/README.md

    - Technologies: HTML, CSS.

 7. **Random Box Generation Site**
-   - Description: Site that dynamically generates and displays random boxes on each refresh.
+   - Description: Site that dynamically generates Random Boxes on clicking on button and only deletes them if you click the refresh button.
+LocalStorage concept is used so that it doesn't vanish in page reload.
    - Technologies: HTML, CSS, JavaScript.

 8. **Stacking on Scrolling**